MoeinT/AZ-104/README.md

 **How would new Azure Policies affect existing resources?**
 - The inclusion of new Azure policies don't have an impact on existing resources.

-**Backup reports for recovery services vault**
-- You can choose to send diagnostics data for an Azure Recovery Services vault to either a storage account or to a Log Analytics workspace.
-From this you can then view Backup reports.
-What's important is that the Storage Account needs to be in the same location as the Services Recovery Vault.
-However, when it comes to the log analytics workspace, it can be in any location.

-**What does a user access administrator role entail?**
-- The User Access Administrator role enables the user to grant other users access to Azure resources.

 **How to deploy a YAML file into an Azure Kubernetes Cluster**
 - Use the kubectl client tool to deploy the YAML file to the cluster.
 Follow [this documentation](https://learn.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-application?tabs=azure-cli).